 Please note that ZooLights does not feature the Zoo’s animals.
 All indoor animal exhibits will be closed to allow animals to get a full night’s rest.
 Visitors will be able to warm up indoors in the Zoo’s Visitor Center, Panda Plaza Gift Shop, Mane Grill and Great Cats Gift Shop.

-All ZooLights attractions are weather permitting.
-Attractions may not be open when temperatures are 35 degrees or below.
+Some ZooLights attractions are weather permitting and may not be open when temperatures are 35 degrees or below.

 Seasonal treats include:

 - "glowing" cotton candy on an illuminated stick

 - fresh donuts